codl/forget/README.markdown

 it lives at <https://forget.codl.fr>

-you can run your own if you want to, youll need postgresql and redis and python 3.6+
+you can run your own if you want to, youll need postgresql and redis and python 3.6+ and yarn (recommended) or npm

 ```
 $ # set up virtualenv (recommended)